Skyshader77/Lacryma-Hydra/chapter12.typ

-She found Ralens throwing rocks atop the walls of Thanatopolis.
+She and Spartak found Ralens throwing rocks atop the walls of Thanatopolis.
 Winds howled.
 He wore an all purple and crimson chiton patterned with flying phoenixes and roaring dragons, the crown of phoenix feathers on his head.
 Majorian and seven other Excubitores stood guard.
 It was the first time she saw him dressed like a man, encased